aubble/goTunneLS/README.md

-# goTunneLS
+# TunneLS

-***UNDER DEVELOPMENT CAUTION***

 ## Description

-goTunneLS is a TLS wrapper/proxy in go.
+TunneLS is a TLS wrapper/proxy in go.
 Wrap existing connections in TLS to bypass annoying DPI (deep packet filtering) from blocking your connections in other protocols or just secure insecure connections.
 It can also act as a proxy for an application that doesn't use TLS.

 **If you're a newbie, read all of the documentation I've wrote specifically for you to get you to not only use it effectivley but also understand how it works!**